Standards for translation

 The use of Language Mapping for machine translation

-The matter of language mapping is not something for which there is often a need, but just in case, I’ll give a brief description here.
+(Updated March 10, 2025) The matter of language mapping is not something for which there is often a need, but just in case, I’ll give a brief description here.
+So:

-So: You might have a situation where one, or both, languages (usually the target language) does not have an “engine” in the MT Cloud, but you would like to use a language (or pair) which is similar enough, language-wise, that to use it (them) could be of benefit.
+• You might have a situation where one, or both, languages (usually the target language) does not have an “engine” in the MT Cloud, but you would like to use a language (or even pair) which is similar enough, language-wise, that to use it (them) could be of benefit.

-Or you do have a TM for exactly that pair, but to use also a neighbouring language in an MT engine might also be useful.
+• Or you do have a TM for exactly that pair, but it might be useful to use also a neighbouring language in an MT engine.

-Or even that you do have an MT engine from another provider but, again, looking at another language would be beneficial.
+• Or even that you do have an MT engine from another provider than LW but, again, looking at another language would be beneficial.

-Let’s say – to use an actual case – I have a translation from English to Luxembourgish, which latter language does not figure in the SDL MT Cloud services.
+Let’s say – to use an actual case – I have a translation from English to Luxembourgish, which latter language does not figure as an MT language in Language Weaver.
 However, since Luxembourgish is not too far away from German, using an MT engine for En > De might be useful.
-But I still don’t want to change the actual project languages.
-Here is where the language mapping comes in handy.
+But I don’t want to go back and change the actual project languages.
+Here is where the language mapping comes in.
+This is how to do it.

-If my project’s target language had had its own MT engine but I wanted to look at another (related) language, I could have done that mapping here.
+If my project’s target language already has its own MT engine but I want to look at another (related) language, I can do such a mapping here.
 Let’s say I translate to Danish but would be helped by looking at an MT engine for Norwegian as the target.
-Then I would click the View Language Mapping button in this dialog and get the same mapping table as above.
-There I would change the MT code “dan” into “nor” and get the desired result.
+In the mapping table I select Danish – Danish and change the MT code “dan” into “nor”, click Apply, and get the desired result.

 So – in principle simple although it takes a bit of text to explain it.
 My thanks to the ever-patient Paul Filkin for taking his time to clarify all my confusion.